ymanasa2022/obsidian_notes/papers/pogorzelska_2018.md

 -low pH also ideal for CTSB digestive process which will facilitate migration of tumor cells through extracellular space -role of CTSB in autophagy and tumor cannibalism is unclear

+##### Cathepsin L (CTSL)
+-elevated levels of CTSL in various cancers
+-CTSL normally localized to lysosomes
+-upon secretion, CTSL undergoes activating conformational change via interaction with glycosaminoglycan fragments of proteoglycans
+-secreted from tumor cells than through lysosomal exocytosis or extracellular processing of procathepsin L -important for tumor metastasis
+-increasing levels of CTSL lead to depletion of cell-cell adhesion. leads to degradation of basal lamina and enables cancer cells to spread. cleavage of E-cadherin
+-CTSL deficiency leads to significant decrease in pancreatic tumor
 ### Inhibitors
 ##### Endogenous Cysteine Cathepsin Inhibitors
 -cystatins family of proteins are reversible competitive inhibitors of cysteine proteases